xulander/KamikazeGame/GameDesignDoc.md

 check out blast.jpg.
 I will prob size it down.

 ## Thing #4
-The enemies that fly towards you and try to shoot you down too.
-They will not try to follow you, but most likely follow a simple movement pattern shooting once every x amount of seconds.
+The enemies that fly towards you in a different way than asteroids.
+They will not try to follow you, but most likely follow a simple movement pattern & bounce off the wall, unlike the roids.
 They will take 2 hits to kill. o0o a TWIST!
 They will move slightly faster than the asteroid.
 Checkout enemy.png for sprite.